nicm42/100-days-of-code/log.md

 Thoughts: I definitely need to do some more React learning.
 It's been really useful to re-visit the ES6 stuff that didn't quite sink in the first time, but I've been using some of since.

 Link to work: Nothing to link

+Day 67:
+Progress: Did the second lesson of ES6 on Udacity.

+Thoughts: It was good to get a review of arrow functions, since I still have to look the syntax up.
+Classes was a revelation because I've seen all that extends, constructor and super in React - suddenly that makes more sense!

+Link to work: Nothing to link